 Measuring Your Progress and Adjusting as Necessary

-As you progress on your path of lifelong learning, you’ll find that your vision will change over time.
+As you progress on your path of lifelong learning, your vision might change over time.
 That will affect everything else.
-You’ll have to adjust your plan and the actions that you’re taking to apply your plan and achieve your vision.
+You’ll have to adjust your plan and the actions you’re taking to apply your plan and achieve your vision.

-So, every now and then, perhaps once a month or once a year or whatever other period of time you feel is best, you get to measure your progress.
+So, once a month, once a year, or whatever other period of time you feel is best, you measure your progress.
 See how you’re doing and make any necessary adjustments.
-These might be small adjustments or they might be large adjustments.
+These might be minor or significant adjustments.
 Whatever size they are, they do have to be made.

-This is your quality of life we’re talking about here.
 If you’re not learning what’s best for you, then it’s time to make a change to learn what is best for you.
 Sometimes that will be painful.
 Sometimes that will go against what others want you to be learning.
-You have to ask yourself, “Is this my life or theirs?”
-They get the chance to make their own lives how they want them to be, and you get the chance to make your life how you want it to be.
+You must ask yourself, “Is this my life or theirs?”
+They can make their own lives how they want them to be, and you can make your life how you want it to be.
 These are not mutually exclusive.

-If it looks scary to make the necessary changes to learn what’s best for you, here’s some comfort.
+If making the necessary changes to learn what’s best for you looks scary, here’s some comfort.

-What looks like the worst thing that can happen to you can turn out to be the best thing that could have happened.
+What looks like the worst thing that can happen to you can be the best thing that could have happened.
 I’ve experienced that multiple times.
 I’ve discovered strength within myself that I didn’t know I had.
-Past the heartbreak and the realization of my responsibility in the matter, I found something more.
-I found new beginnings and fresh starts.
+Past the heartbreak and realizing my responsibility, I found new beginnings and fresh starts.
 I found more to life than what I had thought was possible.

 Sometimes making adjustments is quite pleasurable.
 Life isn’t one note.
 It’s a whole symphony of sounds and sensations.
 Explore the music of life.